Brownster/mamlarr/DEPLOYMENT.md

 ## Getting Your MAM Session Cookie

+Jackett’s guidance for MyAnonamouse applies here too.
+Follow [`docs/mam_setup.md`](docs/mam_setup.md) or the summary below:

-1. Log into MyAnonymouse
+1. Log into MyAnonamouse in a browser.
-2. Open browser DevTools (F12)
-3. Go to Application → Cookies
-4. Find `mam_id` cookie
-5. Copy the value
-6. Paste in settings or set `MAM_SERVICE_MAM_SESSION_ID`
+2. Navigate to **My Account → Security → Security Preferences** (or open `https://www.myanonamouse.net/preferences/index.php?view=security`).
+3. Use the **Session Creation** form to name a session (for example, `mamlarr`) and add the server’s IP if it is static.
+4. Click **Create Session**, then copy the `mam_id` value that appears for the new entry.
+5. Paste the cookie into `MAM_SERVICE_MAM_SESSION_ID` (or the Mamlarr UI settings page) and restart/reload the service.
+6. Remember the inactivity warning from MyAnonamouse: log in and use the site regularly or park your account if you will be away.

 ## Features